 The company is also positioning itself as welcoming of bettors of all bankroll sizes, considering that minimum wagers will be set at a mere 10 cents.
 Pricing at the Meadowlands retail location and the online sportsbook will mirror each other, but the platforms of both entities are fully independent.
 Therefore, Garden State bettors won’t be able to fund their online sportsbook accounts at the track and vice versa.

 FanDuel’s practice of erring on the side of caution when it comes to DFS contest offerings has also made the trip over the sports betting side, in the form of what wagering options are available.
 In other words, you aren’t likely to find lines for one-off events like Nathan’s Annual Hot Dog Eating Contest on FanDuel Sportsbook any time soon.

 The company is also reportedly refraining from offering action on esports due to the overwhelmingly younger demographic that makes up its fanbase, with many of those consumers falling below legal wagering age.
 However, its certainly possible that position evolves in the future.

 FanDuel Sportsbook will also be particularly cognizant of sticking to contests sanctioned by major, reputable and long-tenured leagues and organizations in an attempt to steer clear of any potential fixing scandals that are more likely to unfold at lower levels of competitive sports.

 Details were short on the Will Hill launch; the sports betting operator already handles the retail operations for both Ocean Resort Casino and Monmouth Park.

-It appears upon soft launch that Will Hill is only available via Android for download, not on iPhones and iPads.
+It appears upon soft launch that William Hill app is only available via Android for download, not on iPhones and iPads.